stresearch/otw/README.md

 ## OTW to DIVA annotation

-d_otw_to_diva.json

-OTW Labels and DIVA Laels aren't the same - example:
+d_otw_to_diva.json is a JSON dictionary that maps OTW label string to their equivalent DIVA label string.
+For example:

 ```OTW : DIVA
 "carrying (large)":"transport_heavycarry",
 "pushing cart":"pull"
 ```

-d_otw_to_diva is a JSON dictionary that maps OTW label string to their equivalent DIVA label string.

 ## Frame extraction